grig23/primetime.en/help/AccountIQ/dashboard.md

 **Sharing level**

-The sharing level gauge tells you the percentage of total accounts that are shared, in the selected time period.
+The sharing level gauge shows the percentage of all your subscriber accounts that are shared, during the selected time frame.

+A value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected Programmer Channels during the selected time frame.

+The Trend indicator shows the change in

 **Usage from shared accounts**